gin-melodic/gboot/README.md

 wget -qO- https://raw.githubusercontent.com/gin-melodic/gboot/main/install.sh | bash
 ```

-All required files have been automatically generated!!!
+The associated files have all been automatically created.!!!

-Open your project and start coding~~
+Launch your project, then begin coding~~

 ### Way 2: Manual

-Before launch `gboot`, you need create the configuration in `config/` dir.
+You need generate the configuration in the `config/` directory before running `gboot`.

-Configuration files distinguish environments by filename, e.g. `development.yml`, `production.yml`.
+Environments are defined in configuration files by their filenames, such as `production.yml` and `development.yml`.

 A simple `development.yml` look like: